recursos-bitcoin/recursos-bitcoin.github.io/articles/index.md

 Nakamoto Institute, the selection of [articles read][guy-episodes] by Guy Swann, and the [writings collected][brh-writings] by Adam Taché.

-One of the best articles to read if you are new to Bitcoin is [The Bullish Case for Bitcoin][bullish-case], which outlines why there are very good reasons to be optimistic about Bitcoin's future.
+One of the best articles to read if you are new to Bitcoin is [La Tesis Alcista de Bitcoin][bullish-case], which outlines why there are very good reasons to be optimistic about Bitcoin's future.

-- [The Bullish Case for Bitcoin][bullish-case] by Vijay Boyapati
+- [La Tesis Alcista de Bitcoin][bullish-case] de Vijay Boyapati

 ---